Gokhulraj2005/DS_JAVA_MODULE-07/Ex7-7 Removal-of-Nodes.md

-# Ex8 Detection of Cycle and Finding the Starting Node in a Linked List
+# Ex7 Removal of Nodes with a Specific Value from a Linked List

 ## AIM:
-To write a Java program that detects a cycle in a linked list and returns the node where the cycle begins.
+To write a Java program that removes all nodes from a linked list whose value matches a given integer (val) and returns the new head of the modified linked list.
-If there is no cycle, the program should return null without modifying the linked list.

 ## Algorithm
 1. Start the program.
 2. Define a `Node` class containing `data` and `next`.
-3. Create a linked list and manually introduce a cycle for testing.
+3. Create a linked list by inserting elements.
-4. Use Floyd’s Cycle Detection Algorithm (Tortoise and Hare method):
-   - Move one pointer (`slow`) one step and another (`fast`) two steps.
-   - If they meet, a cycle exists.
-5. To find the start node of the cycle, reset one pointer to the head and move both one step at a time until they meet again.
-6. Display the starting node of the cycle, or print “No cycle detected.” if none exists.
+4. Traverse the list and remove nodes whose data equals the specified value.
+5. Adjust pointers to skip deleted nodes and maintain the linked list.
+6. Display the modified linked list.
 7. Stop the program.

 ## Program: